-On the first Saturday of the month, enrich your visit with information and free activities led by Duke Gardens and Durham community partners.
+On select Saturdays, enrich your visit with information and free activities led by Duke Gardens and Durham community partners.
 Plant a seed to take home, ask your garden questions, pick up a seasonal observation bingo sheet to explore with, and more!

 FREE drop-in event; no registration necessary.

-Check back for dates and which Durham community partners will be joining us.
+Check back for additional dates and which Durham community partners will be joining us.

 Try these anytime

 Enrich your visit to Duke Gardens with our self-guided exploration resources!
 Choose one or more of these things to do on your own or with others and deepen your experience.

 - Chat with an Ambassador - (for everyone)

 Find a Duke Gardens ambassador (wearing a name tag or green vest) and ask them your questions!
 Learn what interesting things are growing or blooming right now, their favorite place to visit, or just how to find the nearest restroom.